kmatias252/School_District_Analysis/README.md

 ### Spending Ranges (Per Student) Summary

-3) The spending ranges per student were uneffected by the changes to the nineth grade student data for Thomas High School.
+3) The average reading scores, math scores and % passing by spending ranges per student were uneffected by the changes to the nineth grade student data for Thomas High School.
+Overall, students that had the lowest spending range (<$584) had higher scores and an overall higher % passing rate of 90%.

 Below is a screenshot of our original spending ranges per student summary:
 <img width="608" alt="Screen Shot 2021-11-08 at 10 46 33 PM" src="https://user-images.githubusercontent.com/91925639/140858433-42da5567-f05a-41a3-81d1-6b922472fe0c.png">